Have you ever been late to class? I know I have, especially since I commute.

 Quickly Get Ready

 - If you wake up and your hair looks dirty, spray on some dry shampoo!
+This is every college commuting student’s best beauty friend.

 - Don’t have much time to style your hair?
 Try these easy and fast hairstyles.
 (Also, try searching Pinterest for “easy hairstyle” – tons of good ones there!)